Abdul-Sayed/javascript-notes/interviewPractice.md

       let name = 'Bert';
     })()

+## arrow functions

+Arrow functions should not be used for methods in objects, classes, and constructor functions since using `this` in those arrow functions will refer to the global object rather than the object containing the arrow function.
+Same for event handlers.

 ## this keyword

 `this` is a reference holder that will refer to different values based on scope and how its called